 Grant applications will need to be evidence based.
-This will enable the Council to assess where the greatest value/impact will be secured from its grant applications.
+This will enable the Council to assess where the greatest value/impact will be secured from its grant investment.
+The consultation has however, highlighted the important role that community anchor organisations continue to play across the county borough and in particular in valley communities.